khshanovskyi/ai-mcp-framework-based/README.md

 # Framework-based MCP (Server & Client)
-Python implementation for building Agent with MCP tools and MCP server/
+Python implementation for building Users Management Agent with MCP tools and MCP server

 ## 🎯 Task Overview

 Create and run MCP server with simple tools.
-Implement simple Agent with MCP Client that will use MCP tools from created server.
+Implement simple Users Management Agent with MCP Client that will use MCP tools from created server.

 ## 🎓 Learning Goals